Should I Become a Development Director?

 |Experience||4-15 years of fundraising experience|

-There are very few undergraduate degrees in fundraising, but aspiring development directors can acquire the skills necessary by pursuing a business degree or a degree in nonprofit administration.
-Students in these programs might take courses in business management, financial management and organizational management.
-With a nonprofit administration degree students also can learn how to apply business principles to nonprofit organizations.
+There are very few undergraduate degrees in fundraising, but aspiring development directors can acquire the skills necessary by pursuing a degree in business, nonprofit administration, or public administration.
+Students in these programs might take courses in business, financial, and organizational management.
+In a nonprofit administration program, students can also learn how to apply business principles to nonprofit organizations.

 - Complete an internship.
 Some schools offer internship programs that can provide firsthand experience in fundraising.
-Students also might have the opportunity to network and start building relationships through one of these programs.
+Students also might have the opportunity to network and start building relationships.

 - Volunteer.
 Development directors can get a first-hand view of how nonprofits work by volunteering for one.
-By joining a fundraising or event planning committee, students can begin to obtain fundraising experience.
+By joining a fundraising or event planning committee, students can begin to obtain experience in these areas.

-Students can seek out entry-level positions as development associates for nonprofit organizations.
-Nonprofits often have limited resources and development associates have the opportunity to gain first-hand experience building relationships and planning events on a limited budget.
+New graduates can seek out an entry-level position as a development associate for a nonprofit organization.
+Nonprofits often have limited resources, and development associates have the opportunity to gain first-hand experience building relationships and planning events on a limited budget.
 Development associates may also be responsible for writing grant proposals.

 - Hone your people skills.
-Development directors are required to build relationships and make compelling arguments to attract potential investors.
+Development directors must make compelling arguments to attract potential investors.
 Individuals can work on their people skills by attending networking events or joining groups such as Toastmasters International that can help improve their communication skills.